 Top 5 neighborhoods in Northern Virginia

-Lovers of nature, technology, history, education, entertainment and culture will all find their calling here.
-Virginia’s solid economy, excellent colleges and universities and rich history are just a few of the things that residents love about the Old Dominion.
+Lovers of nature, technology, history, education, entertainment, and culture will all find their calling here.
+Virginia’s solid economy, excellent colleges and universities, and rich history are just a few of the many things that residents love about the Old Dominion.

-After thorough research by Zip Moving and Storage in Virginia, we want to make your move easy and help you when making the decision where to move in Northern Virginia.
-Here’s a list of top 5 places to live:
+Zip Moving and Storage wants to make your move to Northern Virginia easy by providing you with research to help inform your decision about where to move.
+Here’s a list of the top 5 places to live in Northern Virginia:

-- Arlington – Arlington County sits on the borders of Washington and Virginia, and it’s been rated constantly as one of the best places to live in America, and we see why.
-Just across Potomac, Arlington is conveniently located close to the capital, while maintaining a more suburban feel that attracts families and those who work in D.C. but don’t want to be city-dwellers.
-Cost of living in Arlington is reasonable, if you compare it with Washington, Boston or New York.
+- Arlington – Arlington County sits on the border of Washington D.C. and Virginia.
+It’s been consistently rated as one of the best places to live in America, and it’s easy to see why!
+Just across Potomac, Arlington is conveniently located close to the capital, while maintaining a suburban feel that attracts families and those who work in D.C.
+The cost of living in Arlington is reasonable if you compare it with Washington D.C., Boston, or New York.

-- Falls Church – From what we’ve found out Falls Church offers residents a top-notch place to call home.
-Small population of just over 12,500 residents helps to create a small-knit community for families.
-It scores high marks for unemployment rate.
-The perks of living here might come at a price since the median house prices are a bit high.
-But there is nothing to worry, with median household income being in high 6 figures it’s safe to say you won’t miss any mortgage payments.
+- Falls Church – Falls Church offers residents a top-notch place to call home.
+A small population of just over 12,500 residents creates a small-knit community for families.
+It also scores high marks for the low unemployment rate.
+The perks of living here might come at a price since the median house prices are higher than average.

-- The Old Town of Alexandria– The Old Town of Alexandria is a historic district visited by many and once a home to the first president George Washington.
-This lively city located along the Potomac River has been named one of the top 3 best small cities to live and work.
-It is a home to several big high-tech companies that employ many in the city.
+- The Old Town of Alexandria– The Old Town of Alexandria is a historic district visited by many and once home to the first president of the United States, George Washington.
+This lively city located along the Potomac River has been named one of the top 3 best small cities to live and work in.
+It is home to several big high-tech companies that employ many in the city.
 Even though this is a smaller city, there’s no shortage of fun.
-If you walk down King Street, there’s endless retail stores, restaurants, hotels, gift shops and many different attractions to keep residents entertained.
+If you walk down King Street, there are endless retail stores, restaurants, hotels, gift shops, and many different attractions to keep residents entertained.

-- Fairfax City– According to Niche website Fairfax City is graded an A+ and beloved by young professionals and families, especially with public schools being above average.
-In this popular suburb of D.C. you’ll find a vibrant community filled with coffee shops, restaurants, museums and many more things to do for all ages.
-But the perks its residents enjoy the most is low crime rate, top-rated public schools and bustling nightlife.
+- Fairfax City– According to the Niche website, Fairfax City is graded an A+ and loved by young professionals and families.
+In this popular suburb of D.C., you’ll find a vibrant community filled with coffee shops, restaurants, museums, and many more things to do for all ages.
+Fairfax City also features top-rated public schools, a low crime rate, and bustling nightlife.

-- Chantilly– Is a place with highly rated public schools.
-Residents of Chantilly are mostly young professionals and families enjoying the diversity of restaurants, coffee shops and parks this lovely place has to offer.
-The unemployment rate is 2.5% and crime rate is 68% lower than the national average.
+- Chantilly– Residents of Chantilly are mostly young professionals and families enjoying the diversity of restaurants, coffee shops, and parks this lovely place has to offer.
+The unemployment rate here is 2.5% and the crime rate is 68% lower than the national average.

 World Class Education System